This week's Agent Spotlight features Louise Fury of L. Perkins Agency.

 Submission Guidelines (always verify):

-Please see the L. Perkins Agency website for complete, up-to-date submission guidelines.
-Make sure you’re using the e-mail address provided in this post.
+Please see the agency website for complete, up-to-date submission guidelines.

 Response Times: